CGregorio026/AJAX-and-RESTful-APIs/02-AJAX/bellwork.md

    For **each letter**, describe what the **purpose** is.
    You may **use outside sources** for help, but you must explain them in your own words.

    Linux, Angular, MongoDB, and PHP.
-Linux is the OS, Angular is a framework, Mongo is the Database used for the collection of data, and PHP is a general purpose Hypertext editor created for web development
+Linux is the OS, Angular is a framework, Mongo is the Database used for the collection of data, and PHP is a general purpose Hypertext editor created for web development.

 2. Please list each of the four most used HTTP verbs.
    For each of them, describe what its purpose is.